 Building on the power of high-performance polyurethane insulation

 With global trends such as urbanization, sustainability, climate change and limited fossil resources on the rise, there is a need for better housing in limited space.
-An important building block is high-performance, cost-efficient insulation.
+An important building block for more energy-efficient housing is high-performance, cost-efficient insulation.

 From the roof to the basement, PU and PIR rigid foams can be used in insulation boards for residential, industrial and commercial buildings.
 Sandwich panels with two metallic cover layers also benefit from these foams for large-area and efficient insulation in industrial and commercial buildings.
 Additionally, PIR foams are more robust, helping achieve better fire protection classifications than PU rigid foam.

 Insulation requires space, which is especially limited in urban areas that lack land and room for installation.
-When compared to traditional housing materials, such as expanded polystyrene (EPS), rock wool or glass wool, these rigid foams offer 30 percent higher thermal performance, creating a thinner wall.
-The end result is maximized living space-a win-win for both builders and residents.
+When compared to traditional housing materials, such as expanded polystyrene (EPS), rock wool or glass wool, these rigid foams offer at least 30-50 percent higher thermal performance, creating a thinner wall.
+The end result is maximized living space—a win-win for both builders and residents.

 Research projects for innovative insulationWe’re continually pushing boundaries to make polyurethane the insulation material of choice-addressing challenges through our material developments.